This recipe makes 12 enchiladas.

 of chicken on a tortilla and roll it into

 a cylinder.
 Place it seam-side down in large baking casserole.
 Repeat until

 12 tortillas are filled, rolled and placed side-by-side in the dish.

-cilantro.
+crema and chopped cilantro.
 Serve with Spanish rice.